jamesmontemagno/StoreReviewPlugin/README.md

 This will open the related app store for your app identifier.
 iOS: This is found on your iTunes connect page for your app
 Android: This is your package Id from your Android Manifest.
+UWP:  This is the Store ID: You can find the link to your app's Store listing on the App identity page, in the App management section of each app in your dashboard.

 ```csharp
 /// <summary>